 What is the cooling-off period?

-And it's worth noting that some insurers may impose another fee for setting up the cover and this is usually deducted as a percentage of any remaining cover, which can add up to a hefty sum.
+It's worth noting that some insurers may impose another fee for setting up the cover and this is usually deducted as a percentage of any remaining cover.
+This can add up to a hefty sum.

 If you think you're being overcharged, you need to make a complaint to your insurer (more on that below).